 The UA Faculty Fellows in Service-Learning program is a one-year fellowship designed to help faculty create service learning opportunities that promote citizenship, social responsibility, and community engagement.
 Sponsored by the Center for Ethics and Social Responsibility, the program aims to thoughtfully and intentionally integrate the philosophy, pedagogy, and process of service learning into the UA academic environment.

 Fellows participate in three workshops per semester, each focusing on an aspect of service-learning pedagogy.
 They also receive an enhancement grant to design a new course or modify an existing one to include a service-learning component.

 Advanced Grammar & Composition

-SP 356 Advanced Grammar & Composition helps students improve their Spanish language skills via traditional grammatical activities, bilingual translation for community non-profits, and reflective essays which hone the knowledge learned through service experiences.
+Advanced Grammar & Composition (SP 356) helps students improve their Spanish language skills via traditional grammatical activities, bilingual translation for community non-profits, and reflective essays which hone the knowledge learned through service experiences.
 Students translate texts for Druid City Garden Project, Good Samaritan Clinic, and Turning Point; these translated texts range from educational materials and clinic patient information forms to brochures and guidelines for victims of domestic violence, helping ensure that Spanish-speaking community members have access to necessary information and services from local non-profits.
-SP 356 was piloted in Spring 2016 and will be revised for Fall 2016.

 Anatomy & Physiology of the Speech and Hearing Mechanism